nimbly/Limber/README.md

 $router->delete("/fruits/{id}", "FruitsHandler@delete");
 ```

-A route can respond to any number of HTTP methods by using the `add` method and passing an array the methods as strings.
+A route can respond to any number of HTTP methods by using the `add` method and passing an array of methods as strings.

 ```php
 $router->add(["get", "post"], "/fruits", "FruitsHandler@create");